ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/redis-windows.md

 <b>4.
 General Instructions to Create WinSW Services</b>

 **NOTE: These are the General Instructions to create WinSW Services for Faveo.
-The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.**
+The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports, Faveo-Notifications & Faveo Deactivation.**

 Go to Command Prompt and configure WinSW-SERVICE by typing the following commands.
 (Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports, Faveo-Notifications & Faveo-Deactivation are to be configured in actual).